 Although it may seem odd to visit the dentist to treat symptoms of sleep-related problems, dentists undergo years of training around how to treat symptoms affecting the craniofacial form and function.
 During development, the airway, mode of breathing and malocclusion are so inter-related that they should be treated holistically by your dentist, rather than by separate parties.

-Your dentist will be able to develop an individual treatment plan to not only help cure any airway concerns, but also manage and reduce the risk of re-occurrence.
+Your dentist will be able to develop an individual treatment plan to not only help cure any airway concerns but also manage and reduce the risk of re-occurrence.

 Children’s airway questionnaire

 The Elite Dental of Staten Island team has created a questionnaire, targeted at identifying symptoms of airway obstruction.
-The questions gather information about personality traits your child displays and certain behaviors which could be linked to sleep-related airway problems.
+The questions gather information about personality traits your child displays and certain behaviours which could be linked to sleep-related airway problems.